1. Previous: Table of Contents

 In this code…

-var is just one of many keywords that we’ll see as we continue to learn Kotlin.
+var is just one of many keywords in Kotlin that we’ll see throughout this book.
 The important thing to remember about keywords is that they can’t be used as the name of your own things.
-For example, you can’t use var as the _name of the variable~:
+For example, you can’t use var as the name of a variable.

 var var = 5